semgrep/docs/docs/intro/writing.rst

   gawk -v RS='[[:space:]]' 'END{print NR}' <some-file>

-We'll want to run that command on all Javascript files in our input.
-Because we depend on the ``source-code`` component for our input, the input will be located in ``/analysis/inputs/public/source-code/``.
-For more information on specifying dependencies and locating their data, see :doc:`/api/index`.
+When we run our analyzer we want this command to run over all JavaScript input files, which will be located (i.e. mounted) at ``/analysis/inputs/public/source-code/``.
+This location is a result of minifinder depending on the ``source-code`` component (see your ``analyzer.json`` file).
+For more information about dependencies and locating their output, see :doc:`/api/index`.

-To run that command over all files in our input, we can use the ``find`` program.
-Let's add it into our analyze.sh so that the file looks like this:
+To get just JavaScript fils, we'll use the ``find`` program on our mounted source-code directory.
+Add the following to your ``analyze.sh``:

 .. literalinclude:: samples/minifinder/src/analyze.sh
     :linenos: